 AC systems require precision tools and experience.

-How I Prevent This Problem From Happening Again
+How to Prevent This Problem From Happening Again

 - Always evacuate before recharging